Super Bowl 50

 In one of the most defensive matchups in Super Bowl history, the Broncos took an early lead that they never lost.
-Denver recorded seven sacks and forced four turnovers.
-Carolina kept pace by recording five sacks and forcing two turnovers.
-Denver linebacker Von Miller was named Super Bowl MVP.
+The Broncos recorded seven sacks and forced four turnovers.
+The Panthers kept pace by recording five sacks and forcing two turnovers.
+Broncos linebacker Von Miller was named Super Bowl MVP.
 This game was the final game of Peyton Manning's career; the Broncos quarterback, who also won Super Bowl XLI, announced his retirement in March 2016.
+The Broncos' win also extended the NFL's record streak of unique champions to eight, which would end after this year.
+It is currently tied with the NBA (2019–26) for the third-longest such streak in American sports history, with Major League Baseball having nine (1982–90) and ten (1978–87) year streaks.

-CBS' broadcast of the game was the fifth most-watched program in American television history with an average of 111.9 million viewers.
+CBS' broadcast of the game was the sixth most-watched program in American television history with an average of 111.9 million viewers.
 The network charged an average of $5 million for a 30-second commercial during the game.
 The Super Bowl 50 halftime show was headlined by Coldplay, with special guest performers Beyoncé and Bruno Mars.

 Background

 Host selection process

 In early 2012, NFL Commissioner Roger Goodell stated that the league planned to make the 50th Super Bowl "spectacular" and that it would be "an important game for us as a league".

 Cities included in early discussions or that submitted bids included: